-Oregano (Origanum vulgare), which is hardy in U.S. Department of Agriculture zones 4 through 8, is a tasty herb, and it's recommended as a folk remedy for illnesses such as diabetes and spasms, although little evidence exists to support these recommendations.
+Oregano (Origanum vulgare), which is hardy in U.S. Department of Agriculture plant hardiness zones 4 through 8, is a tasty herb, and it's recommended as a folk remedy for illnesses such as diabetes and spasms, although little evidence exists to support these recommendations.
 Some gardeners plant oregano in the garden to repel pests such as mosquitoes, and others claim the essential oil is a mosquito repellent.
-Scientific evidence to support this claim is scarce, but oregano does contain two chemicals with known repellent properties, and because oregano is "generally recognized as safe" by the U.S Food and Drug Administration, it doesn't hurt to experiment for yourself.
+Scientific evidence to support this claim is scarce, but oregano does contain two chemicals with known repellent properties, and because oregano is generally recognized as safe, it doesn't hurt to experiment for yourself.

 Thymol and Carvacol

-Studies conducted at the University of Iowa demonstrated the effectiveness of thymol -- one of the main components of garden thyme (Thymus vulgaris), hardy in zones 5 to 9 -- in controlling houseflies, according to Pierre Lutgen, writing in "Malaria World."
-Lutgen also notes the efficacy of another compound found in thyme -- carvacrol -- for insect control and notes that oil of oregano contains both of these compounds in concentrations of 38.8 and 32.9 percent respectively.
+Studies demonstrated the effectiveness of thymol -- one of the main components of garden thyme (Thymus vulgaris), hardy in zones 5 to 9 -- in controlling houseflies.
+Another compound found in thyme -- carvacrol -- is noted for insect control, and oil of oregano contains both of these compounds in concentrations of 38.8 and 32.9 percent respectively.

 Repelling Malaria-Carrying Mosquitoes

-The "Insect Repellents Handbook" notes that oil of thyme is a 100 percent-effective repellent against anopheles quadrimaculatus -- a species of mosquito that carries malaria -- for as long as 30 minutes when applied to clothing.
-Because it contains the same repellent compounds, oil of oregano may well be equally effective, although few sources spell this out.
+Oil of thyme is a 100 percent-effective repellent against anopheles quadrimaculatus -- a species of mosquito that carries malaria -- but only as long as 30 minutes when applied to clothing.
+Because it contains the same repellent compounds, oil of oregano may well be equally effective, although few sources support this.

 Using Oil of Oregano

-Even though the FDA has granted oregano "generally recognized as safe" status, the essential oil can cause allergic contact dermatitis when applied topically to sensitive individuals.
+Even though oregano is generally recognized as safe, the essential oil can cause allergic contact dermatitis when applied topically to sensitive individuals.
 There are several ways around this.